 - Homestuck also has an in-universe example as a major plot point.
 Jade is semi-precognitive, and sees John upset at something in the future.
 So she sends him a powerful weapon that will help him to fight against the Big Bad (and, obviously, cheer him up).
 Said weapon falls into the enemy's hands first, allowing him to become the Big Bad.
 The subsequent destruction that the Big Bad creates is what causes John's sadness in the first place.
 Nice Job Breaking It, Hero!.

 - Not that Andrew Hussie hasn't dabbled in this before.
 Problem Sleuth has this.
 (For this.)

 - The Adventures of Dr. McNinja: After the failed mission to blow up a dinosaur scout, Dr. McNinja ended up bouncing in time and ended up somewhere in the future.
-But no one knows when this will happen or how.
+Specifically, here, five years later at the climax of the Doctor's Darkest Hour.

 - Miamaska's plot seems to hint at this with an image of the heroine with longer hair and different companions, used as reference by the baddies.
 Word of God has it that the events won't be revealed for another three years.

 - Girl Genius has the "time windows", where some characters seem to be coming back from the future using some strange device.